PT Blink’s philosophy is grounded in the principles of sustainability and using technology to make the world a better place tomorrow than it is today.

 Finally Mark, what are the environmental benefits that PT Blink makes possible?

 The first of these is wasted materials.
 In Australia every year, the construction and demolition industry generate more than 20 million tonnes of waste.
-Our view is that if you don’t build it you don’t waste it.
-Through precise, design-led offsite manufacturing, Blink DMI™ virtually eliminates waste in all its forms – time, money and materials.
+Our view is that, in terms of the construction side of things, if you don’t make it you don’t waste it.
+Through precise, design-led offsite manufacturing, Blink DMI™ can help minimise waste in all its forms – time, money and materials.

-Also, with a digital twin of the building tracking parts down to the component level, decommissioning of the asset and end of life and recycling is much more precise.
-We also enable clients to build to specific performance attributes such as energy consumption or embodied carbon and integrate IOT technologies such as RFID tags to measure operational performance.
+Also, with a digital twin of the building making it possible to track parts down to the component level, decommissioning of the asset and end of life and recycling is much more precise.
+We will also enable clients to build to specific performance attributes such as energy consumption or embodied carbon and integrate IOT technologies such as RFID tags to measure operational performance.

 Of course, this is just the beginning.
 When you consider the reduced impact around the building site due to distributed manufacturing and just-in-time integration, more efficient logistics and the ability to integrate more naturally with the surrounds, our environmental benefits multiply.